100+ Free Online Websites to Learn to Code for Beginners

 Do you want to learn to code but are not ready to commit to paid coding classes?
 If you think computer science and learning to code might be your jam, but aren’t ready to spend money on learning the skills, this is the roundup for you!

 Learn to code FOR FREE? 🤑

 Yep.
-And better yet: You can learn to code for free online—meaning from the comfort of your own couch.
+Better yet: you can learn to code for free online, meaning, from the comfort of your own couch.

-We’ve overhauled and updated this post to give you a brand new list of the best ways to learn to code for free in 2019.
-Below you’ll find 80+ online coding classes for every learning style, commitment level, and career goal.
-Take your pick, and you’ll learn to code in no time.
+We’ve overhauled and updated this post to give you a brand new list of the best ways to learn to code for free in 2021.
+Below you’ll find 100+ online coding classes for every learning style, commitment level, and career goal.
+Take your pick, and you’ll be learning to code in no time.

 Table of Contents

 - College and University Courses